MufaroMakiwa/bluber/README.md

 ### Purpose and Functionality

-Bluber is an application that allows users to navigate Cambridge traffic network safely by allowing users to comment on the conditions of roads they would have previously traveled.
+Bluber is an application that is designed to help users to navigate the Cambridge traffic network safely.
+It gives bikers a platform to comment on the conditions of roads or bikelanes they have travelled through during their trips.This offers users first-hand information that they can rely on to make better judgements when choosing biking routes when they plan new trips in a region.

 ### Instructions to Run Locally: